 Show me the money

-With the exception of designer clothing, electronics, and other imported goods, Hungary remains dirt-cheap compared with the UK.
+If you’re not buying electronic gear, fancy designer clothes or other imported goods, Slovakia is still cheap compared to the UK.
 Here's what you can expect to pay for the essentials:

 A word on tipping

 While tipping isn’t compulsory, the done thing is to round the bill up to avoid accumulating change.
 If you want to be that bit more gracious, a standard 10% tip for decent service will mark you as a man among men, at least as far as your waiter is concerned.